BlackcatRs/.dotfiles/.emacs.d/README.md

 org-agenda t = show TODO items or 2r =  to show DONE items

+## Footnote ##
+C-c C-x f create new footnote or if the cursor is in an already created footnote then it will jump to the definition of that footnote. org-footnote-normalize reorder footnotes id number (if you delete a footnote and the id number is not updated then it will update)

 # Org-roam #
 C-c n f find a node or if not exist then it create a node with specified name C-c n i link a another node inside a node and if node exist it will create it and link it